 Besides wine tasting, you’ll have access to the multimedia center, workshops, chocolate, and cheese tastings.
 Before you leave, go up to the 360º terrace for a truly memorable view!

 Calém cellars are some of the most famous and most visited Port wine cellars.
 They are a renowned brand in the wine industry and they stand out as a world leader.
-Besides the traditional tour to the cellars, Calém offers a unique experience available at no other Port wine cellar, a fado concert, the traditional Portuguese music.
-This experience combines two of the most iconic aspects of the Portuguese culture: Port wine and fado.
+Besides the traditional tour to the cellars, Calém offers a unique experience available at no other Port wine cellar: a fado concert, the traditional Portuguese music.
+This experience combines two of the most iconic aspects of Portuguese culture: Port wine and fado.
 An unmissable experience!

-Churchill’s is a wine cellar of high levels of elegance and style where you can taste the best wine they have to offer.
+More off the beaten path, Churchill’s is a wine cellar of high levels of elegance and style where you can taste the best wine they have to offer.
 Their approach is based upon the philosophy that “enjoyment of a glass of Port requires a state of wellbeing”.
 Its visitors center provides the opportunity to taste rare Vintage ports and you can even tailor your own wine tasting in the Tasting Room, which, of course, wouldn’t be complete without the great view over the Douro river that it offers.

 Like all the Port wine cellars we recommended previously, here too you can enjoy your wine tasting up on the terrace while taking in the magnificent views over the city of Porto.
 You have to do a bit of climbing to reach Rua do Choupelo but it’s worth the effort!

 Food is also a very important part of the city’s heritage and history.
-Discover Porto’s food and wines, tradition, and its people through a Food & wine tour with us.
+Discover Porto’s food and wines, tradition, and its people through a Food & Wine Tour with us.
 Why?
 Because a Food Tour is a vehicle for a city’s culture.
 What locals eat, when, where and how much is a window into their every day and therefore, into the country’s way of life.
 Our hosts are all passionate locals who will easily make you fall in love with our city of Porto.

 Taste Porto Foodie Team